What is the first thing that comes to your mind when we mention Medieval times?

 $30,552,111

-"The Last Duel" is adapted from Eric Jager's book, The Last Duel: A True Story of Trial by Combat in Medieval France.
-This compelling film brings to life a real historical account set in medieval France.
+"The Last Duel" is a cinematic adaptation of Eric Jager's fascinating book, The Last Duel: A True Story of Trial by Combat in Medieval France.
+The film immerses viewers in a gripping true story set against the backdrop of medieval France and its complex society.

-The screenplay was a collaborative effort by Matt Damon, Ben Affleck, and Nicole Holofcener, with Holofcener contributing a vital female perspective to the narrative.
+The screenplay is the result of a creative partnership between Matt Damon, Ben Affleck, and Nicole Holofcener, with Holofcener delivering an essential female voice that adds further depth to the narrative.

-This marked the first time Damon and Affleck co-wrote a screenplay since their Oscar-winning "Good Will Hunting."
-Despite positive critical reviews and its thought-provoking approach to issues like systemic misogyny, the film struggled commercially at the box office.
+This film also marked the first screenplay collaboration between Damon and Affleck since their acclaimed "Good Will Hunting."
+Despite critical praise for its performances and thoughtful examination of systemic misogyny, "The Last Duel" faced challenges at the box office.

 BiographyDramaHistory